teoziyiivy/tp/docs/UserGuide.md

 you do another 12 squats, rest, and then another 12.
 You have now completed three sets of 12 reps.

+## Known limitations
+* CLI.ckFit may not handle illogical inputs correctly due to limitations of data types.
+For instance, if you enter an overly large and nonsensical integer value for calorie such as `2147483647` there may be overflow during computation.
+  E.g., when calculating total calories, summation may result in an overflow, producing negative calories.

+* Separators such as the date separator `/d` and time separator `/t` must be entered in the **exact same order** as shown in the respective command formats.
+CLI.ckFit **does not** support the shuffling of separators when taking user input.

+* To ensure correct processing of user inputs you should only enter the **necessary** number of arguments.
+  For instance if you want to add a meal of `300` calories, only enter a **single** integer for your calories.
+  E.g., enter `/c 300` instead of something like `/c 300 20 10`.
+The same applies to other arguments like date and time.

 ## Table of Contents

 ### Calorie Manager